paulesky/darey/first_script.md

 # Creation of the shell script
--- using the touch command to create the shell
+-- using the touch command to create the shSell
 ![This is new one](my_first_script.png)

 ![confirm the  shell created](first_script.png)
 ## Error Message

 * After completing the shell created trying to run the script brougt out an error message